Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 [Your Name]

-Obviously, feel free to adjust this a bit based on your experience and your company culture.
-Then you’ll usually email it to your boss and HR department, but always double check if your company has specific procedures for submitting your resignation.
+Feel free to adjust this based on your experience and your company culture.
+Typically, you should email the letter to both your boss and the HR department, but always double check if your company has specific procedures for submitting your resignation.

 Want to put this all together and see what it looks like in practice?
-We’ve written a couple letter of resignation samples for you to work off of.
+We’ve written three letter of resignation samples for you to work off of.

 Dear Don,